 Why not just install block collection plugins?Maybe you only need a few blocks of a large collection that possible bloats your site.
 Maybe the block isn’t available, like the HTML details element.

-Does it work with WordPress 5.9Well, it surely appears so 😊
+Does it work with WordPress 6.0Well, it surely appears so 😊 – tested in may 2022, added italics to the HTML output just because.

 Custom blocks in the block editor